Meghal1294/Data-Analyst-Meghal/README.md

 Deliverables:
 A cleaned and transformed council voting dataset, stored in AWS S3 Curated folder, ready for analysis and reporting.
 A detailed report documenting the steps involved in the data wrangling and ETL pipeline implementation using AWS DataBrew and AWS Glue, including challenges encountered and methods used.
-Visualizations illustrating the results of the EDA, confirming data quality and the success of the transformations.

 Timeline:
 Week 1: Data wrangling and cleaning using AWS DataBrew, data assessment, and transformations.